 Ok.
 But, what does it mean to be disabled?

-In short, no. Under Social Security regulations, it is not enough to have a medical condition.
+In short, no. Under Social Security regulations, it is none of these are enough qualify for Social Security disability.

-In order to be disabled under Social Security regulations your impairment(s) have to be severe enough to prevent you from being able to engage in a “Substantial Gainful Activity (SGA).”
-In most cases, a Substantial Gainful Activity translates to full-time, competitive, employment.
+And now we have come to critical part of this: while you absolutely have to have a diagnosed condition and limitations (those get your foot in the door at Social Security), the limitations have to be severe enough to prevent you from being able to engage in a “Substantial Gainful Activity (SGA)” which translates to full-time, competitive, employment.

 Put another way, the touchstone of a Social Security disability case is the question, “do your conditions keep you from being able to do some type of full-time work.”

 That is what Social Security means by “disabled.”
 And, that is what you have to prove what you are applying for Social Security disability.